Snyder, Texas: Economy

 Snyder's economy is based on oil, gas, and wind industries.
 In 2012, 994 jobs were created in Snyder, leading to 20% job growth in the community, according to the Development Corporation of Snyder.

 The nearby Scurry Area Canyon Reef Operators oilfield is among the largest and most productive in the United States.
 Snyder is also located within the footprint of the recently discovered Cline Shale.
 Two of the largest wind farms in the United States are located in Snyder area.
 Other industries in Snyder include manufacturing and cotton.

 The Texas Department of Criminal Justice operates the Snyder Distribution Center.

 Education

 The Snyder Independent School District serves Snyder.
-The schools are Snyder Primary, Snyder Intermediate, Snyder Junior High School, Snyder Academy, Snyder Christian School, and Snyder High School.
+The schools are Snyder Primary, Snyder Intermediate, Snyder Junior High School, and Snyder High School.
+Snyder Academy and Snyder Christian School also serve the area.

 Western Texas College, a two-year community college, is located in Snyder.
 In addition to traditional academic courses, Western Texas College offers several career/technical programs, including communication design, early childhood education, electrical distribution systems, information technology, business management, petroleum technology, radio broadcasting, solar energy technology, turfgrass and landscape management, vocational nursing, and welding.
 The Texas Legislature designated the county as being in the Western Texas College District.